Sandy0002/Machine-Learning-Exercises/README.md

 All the projects that are built their dataset files are stored in Datasets folder.

-Open for the reviews and collaborate.
+Open for the reviews and collaboration.